joulei/makepad-realtime/README.md

 ## Limitations

-- Interruptions are not fully handled correctly yet, in this implementation OpenAI seems to only interrupt after a certain point in generation, or after generation, rather than at any time.
-(E.g. when AI is generating a long response, you can't interrupt it very early).
-To be fixed soon.
 - Makpead is not able to use my airpods as audio input correctly (reads empty audio), but it outputs audio to them fine.
 - Only tested in macOS, other platforms in Makepad have some limitations in their websocket support.